 10. Buyer’s Home Inspection Timeline

 Per contract buyer has a home inspection contingency.
 Generally, it is 5 to 10 days from purchase agreement acceptance.
-Professional inspector(s) will inspect home’s interior and exterior.
+Professional inspector(s) will inspect the home’s interior and exterior.
 Including foundation, electrical, plumbing, roof.
 Generally, everything.
 Buyer’s home inspection can be a deal killer but seldom is.
 When the buyer completes, submits a response to inspection issues.
 The time frames are stated in the real estate purchase agreement.
 Buyer performs inspections.
 After completion buyers may submit a request for repairs/replacement/ or cash.
 At this point, sellers and buyer will negotiate a settlement via escrow for needed repair/replacement Buyer request.
-Or seller can refuse to make any repair/replacements.
+Or the seller can refuse to make any repair/replacements.
 It is recommended that the buyer should always perform a professional home inspection.
 Buyer concerns not expressed prior to home inspection contingency period ending, will not be addressed.
 Home Sellers Guide Ultimate Tips Find Right Buyer.
 The ultimate buyers have to express his or inspection concerns during the inspection contingency period.

 11. Buyers Final Walk Through